I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ne-wdm--system-power-state.md

 ### -field <a id="PowerSystemMaximum"></a><a id="powersystemmaximum"></a><a id="POWERSYSTEMMAXIMUM"></a><b>PowerSystemMaximum</b>

 <dd>
 <p>The number of system power state values for this enumeration type that represents actual power states.
-This value is the number of elements in the <b>DeviceState</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff543095">DEVICE_CAPABILITIES</a> structure for a device.
+This value is the number of elements in the <b>DeviceState</b> member of the <a href="..\wdm\ns-wdm--device-capabilities.md">DEVICE_CAPABILITIES</a> structure for a device.
 The other system power state values are less than this value.</p>
 </dd>
 </dl>

 ## -remarks
 <p>A power state indicates the level of power consumption—and thus the extent of computing activity—by the system or by a single device.
 The power manager sets the power state of the system as a whole, where the system power state is indicated by one of the values of the <b>SYSTEM_POWER_STATE</b> enumeration type.
-Device drivers set the power state of their individual devices, where the device power state is indicated by one of the values of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554628">DEVICE_POWER_STATE</a> enumeration type.</p>

-<p>For more information about system power states, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff546941">Handling System Power State Requests</a> and for more information about device power states, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff554397">Managing Power for Individual Devices</a>.</p>

-<p>For more information about power management in general, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff548108">Introduction to Power Management</a>.</p>

-<p>A power state indicates the level of power consumption—and thus the extent of computing activity—by the system or by a single device.
-The power manager sets the power state of the system as a whole, where the system power state is indicated by one of the values of the <b>SYSTEM_POWER_STATE</b> enumeration type.
-Device drivers set the power state of their individual devices, where the device power state is indicated by one of the values of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554628">DEVICE_POWER_STATE</a> enumeration type.</p>

-<p>For more information about system power states, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff546941">Handling System Power State Requests</a> and for more information about device power states, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff554397">Managing Power for Individual Devices</a>.</p>

-<p>For more information about power management in general, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff548108">Introduction to Power Management</a>.</p>

-<p>A power state indicates the level of power consumption—and thus the extent of computing activity—by the system or by a single device.
-The power manager sets the power state of the system as a whole, where the system power state is indicated by one of the values of the <b>SYSTEM_POWER_STATE</b> enumeration type.
-Device drivers set the power state of their individual devices, where the device power state is indicated by one of the values of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554628">DEVICE_POWER_STATE</a> enumeration type.</p>
+Device drivers set the power state of their individual devices, where the device power state is indicated by one of the values of the <a href="..\wudfddi\ne-wudfddi--device-power-state.md">DEVICE_POWER_STATE</a> enumeration type.</p>

 <p>For more information about system power states, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff546941">Handling System Power State Requests</a> and for more information about device power states, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff554397">Managing Power for Individual Devices</a>.</p>